-When an employee has not become ill, but the authority has ordered him or her into isolation or quarantine, in principle the employer is not obliged to pay salary.
+When an employee has not become ill, but the authority has ordered him or her into isolation or quarantine, in principle the employer is not obliged to pay his or her salary.
 However, in such a case it is recommended to verify this under any applicable collective bargaining agreement.
-Naturally, the employer can decide to pay salary, in which case equal treatment of the employees should be taken into account.
+Naturally, the employer can decide to pay his or her salary, in which case equal treatment of the employees should be taken into account.
 In such circumstances, the employer may be entitled to receive the abovementioned allowance.

 Where there is a reason to believe that an employee poses a risk to the health of other employees, for example, because they have been travelling or had close contacts with an infected person, the employers are recommended to request the employee to undergo a medical examination.